DWilcox02/DWilcox02/README.md

 Work experience where I can develop new skills, both practical and inter-personal, in a professional workplace environment.
 More information on my LinkedIn

 - Skills:
-Python, Java, Linux Servers, Webscraping, Excel dataframes, Arduino
+Python, Java, Webscraping, Excel dataframes, Arduino